« December 2006 | Main | February 2007 »

 Moved_stitches_1

 Move the loops from the outside stitches inwards (stitches on peg 1 and peg 7).
-Now, you will only have 5 pegs with stitches.
+Now, you will have 5 pegs with stitches.

 Moved_outside_stitches